kameshcodes/cars-number-plate-recognition-project/README.md

     code .
     ```

-This will open the project inside the visual studio code directly.
+This will open the project inside the visual studio code directly otherwise simply open the project using open folder in your prefered IDE.

 ### Project Setup